orbi8r/iss-a3/README.md

   - Start button appearance

 - `css/panels.css` - Panel component styles
-  - Expandable panel styling and animations
+  - Rounded panel styling and animations
   - Panel header and content areas

-### Media Files
+### Media and Documents
-- `video/WebVideo.mp4` - Source video for frame extraction
+- `video/WebVideo.mp4` - Source frames for the presentation
+- `resume/resume.pdf` - CV for embedding in panel 2

 ## Interface Features

 ### Left Side Panels
-- Three collapsible panels for different functions
+- Three collapsible rounded panels for different functions
 - First panel expanded by default
 - Smooth animation when switching between panels
 - Only one panel can be open at a time
+- Clean, modern appearance with rounded corners

-### Video Display
+### Content Display
 - Rounded edges with modern appearance
 - Centered display with optimal sizing
 - Frame counter showing current position